skounis/private-public-trust/Whitepaper.md

 In this real-world example, Alice securely transfers sensitive financial information to Bob using private/public key cryptography and trusted certificates issued by a reputable Bank.
 By following established protocols and leveraging trusted authorities, such as the Bank, organizations and individuals can establish secure communication channels that protect the confidentiality, authenticity, and integrity of their data.

-## Practical Implementation: Setting Up the Scene
+## Hands-On Implementation with OpenSSL

-To demonstrate the practical application of private/public key cryptography and trusted certificates, we'll first set up the necessary infrastructure by generating keys and certificates using OpenSSL.
+To demonstrate the practical application of private/public key cryptography and trusted certificates, let's explore a hands-on example using OpenSSL.

 ### Generate Keys and Certificates with OpenSSL
+First, let's set up the necessary infrastructure by generating keys and certificates using OpenSSL.

 Here's a basic example of how you can use OpenSSL and the command line (bash) to generate private/public key pairs and a self-signed certificate: